unicitynetwork/execution-model-tex/PROTOCOL_DOCUMENTATION.md

    - Sender transfers token and transaction to recipient
    - Recipient verifies complete token history and transaction
    - Recipient resolves transaction into transition using private information
-   - Token state updated with new ownership condition
+   - Token state updated with new locking condition

 ### 9.5 Privacy and Cryptographic Relationships Diagram